sampsyo/home/_drafts/llvm.md

 You will need to get friendly with the documentation.
 I find these links in particular are worth coming back to periodically:

 - The [automatically generated Doxygen pages][llvmdoxygen] are *super important*.
 You will need to live inside these API docs to make any progress at all while hacking on LLVM.
 Those pages can be hard to navigate, though, so I recommend going through Google.
 If you append "LLVM" to any function or class name, Google [usually finds the right Doxygen page](https://google.com/search?q=basicblock+llvm).
-(If you're diligent, you can usually train Google to give you LLVM results first even without typing "LLVM"!)
+(If you're diligent, you can even train Google to give you LLVM results first even without typing "LLVM"!)
 I realize this sounds ridiculous, but you really need to jump around LLVM's API docs like this to survive---and if there's a better way to navigate the API, I haven't found it.
 - The [language reference manual][langref] is handy if you ever get confused by syntax in an LLVM IR dump.
 - The [programmer's manual][progman] describes the toolchest of data structures peculiar to LLVM, including efficient strings, STL alternatives for maps and vectors and the like, etc. It also outlines the fast type introspection tools (`isa`, `cast`, and `dyn_cast`) that you'll run into everywhere.
-- Read the [*Writing an LLVM Pass*][passtut] whenever you have questions about what your pass can do.
+- Read the [*Writing an LLVM Pass*][passtut] tutorial whenever you have questions about what your pass can do.
 Because you're a researcher and not a day-to-day compiler hacker, this article disagrees with that tutorial on some details.
 (Most urgently, ignore the Makefile-based build system instructions and skip straight to the CMake-based ["out-of-source" instructions][outofsource].)
 But it's nonetheless the canonical source for answers about passes in general.
 - The [GitHub mirror][llvm-gh] is sometimes convenient for browsing the LLVM source online.

 [homebrew-llvm]: https://github.com/Homebrew/homebrew/blob/master/Library/Formula/llvm.rb